-Concert choir is the serious study of artistic music for the select chorus musician.
-This is an auditioned group of uppe relassmen who demonstrate advanced skills in vocal production and score reading.
-They will study and perform advanced repertoire focusing on sacred secular music ranging from four to eight parts.
+Concert choir is a serious study of artistic music for the select chorus musician.
+This is an auditioned group of up perclassmen who demonstrate advanced skills in vocal production and score reading.
+They will study and perform advanced repertoire focusing on sacred and secular music ranging from 4 to 8 parts.
 There will be an emphasis on a cappella singing.
 In addition, advanced music theory and music history will be studied.
 Choir members are REQUIRED to participate in all concerts and out of school performances.